Stonehenge: Green light for tunnel plan

 He told CNN it would do little to cut travel chaos in the area: "The tunnel won't give the solution to traffic that everyone has been told it will.
 We will still see the same tailbacks we currently get."

-The government, though, is determined to press ahead with the plan.
+The government, though, is determined to press ahead with the scheme.

 "This major investment in the southwest will transform the A303 and benefit those locally by cutting congestion and improving journey times," Secretary of State for Transport Chris Grayling said in a statement.

-Note: This article has been updated to clarify UNESCO's stance on the project.